OctopusDeploy/blog/blog/2021-12/config-as-code-eap/index.md

 ## Why Configuration as Code?

 Many modern IT and DevOps systems offer an "as code" implementation.
-Common examples are infrastructure as code (IaC) solutions like HashiCorp's [Terraform](https://terraform.io) and [Pulumi](https://pulumi.com) through to CI servers like [Jenkins](https://www.jenkins.io/) and [TeamCity](https://www.jetbrains.com/teamcity/), that allow you to specify your build configuration as code.
+Common examples are Infrastructure as Code (IaC) solutions like HashiCorp's [Terraform](https://terraform.io) and [Pulumi](https://pulumi.com) through to CI servers like [Jenkins](https://www.jenkins.io/) and [TeamCity](https://www.jetbrains.com/teamcity/), that allow you to specify your build configuration as code.

 These solutions store plain text code/configuration details in a source code repository.
 This allows you to evolve your system configuration and enjoy the benefits of Git, including branching and history.